How To Grow Cauliflower | 7 Tips to Avoid the Small Curds

 You want to look to do this when the cauliflower is about the size of a doorknob or a child’s fist.
 The perfect way to get your kid excited for growing cauliflower.
 Your child will be out there every day checking their fist against the cauliflower.

 Some varieties of cauliflower are self-blanching, but you might still want to take this extra step.
-A real simple way is to take some of the leaves of the cauliflower and wrap it around the cauliflower.
+A really simple way is to take some of the leaves of the cauliflower and wrap it around the cauliflower.
 You can either tie it with some twine or fasten a rubber band around it.

 Another option if you don’t want to worry about blanching cauliflower is to grow a different colored variety.
 Cheddar is a bright yellow cauliflower variety that is gorgeous.
 Check out some Cheddar cauliflower variety seeds here.